filecoin-project/venus-docs/docs/operation/nv21-upgrade.md

 7. actor migration

 :::tip
-**After testing, the pre-migration time is about seconds, and the official migration time is about seconds**
+**After testing, the pre-migration time is about 20 to 30 minutes, and the actual migration time is about 70 seconds**

      ```
      The pre-migration height is the 120 heights before the upgrade height: